Listen to this blog post here

 At the time, the town of Crystal Bay already contained some casinos, including the Ta-Neva-Ho and the Cal-Neva Lodge.

 Wherrit went before the county commissioners a second time, in February 1946, for permission to proceed.
 Despite major grumblings from some, construction was approved.

 Again, some Crystal Bay Park residents were unhappy with the ruling, which galvanized them to abort the project.

 Their efforts, including public objections to such an enterprise being built in their neighborhood, eventually succeeded in getting Wherrit to scrap his plan.
 At that point, he conveyed the land back to John J. Heffernan, from whom he’d purchased it.

 Permanent Solution Sought

-In February, about ten residents sued Heffernan and the Crystal Bay Development Corporation (CBDC), the company that originally had subdivided the acreage.
-The purpose of the suit was to place development restrictions on Heffernan’s property and any unrestricted, CBDC-owned land, thereby forever preventing the erection of any similar entities in the future.
+In February, about ten residents sued Heffernan and the Crystal Bay Corp.
+(CBC), the company that originally had subdivided the acreage.
+The purpose of the suit was to place development restrictions on Heffernan’s property and any unrestricted, CBC-owned land, thereby forever preventing the erection of any similar entities in the future.

 The defendants fought back to keep their parcels restrictions free.

 After a delay of more than a year, a non-jury trial finally took place in May 1947 and lasted two days.